lhl1115/goencrypt/README-EN.md

 # go-api-encrypt
-Go Language API Encryption Middleware, supporting Gin and Go-Zero frameworks
+Go Language API Encryption Middleware, supporting Gin frameworks

 This project provides a demonstration of encryption concepts and methods, and the specific encryption approach can be implemented by yourself.